Connect with us

 Most of these facilities are old and cannot meet the quality demanded by the modern clientele.
 In addition, the perennial traffic congestion in the city has discouraged a majority of clients from taking up space in the city.

-In 2015, for example, warehouse uptake was as high in Machakos and Kiambu as in Nairobi, with land prices being significantly lower in the counties compared to those of the capital city.
+In 2015, for example, warehouse uptake was as high in Machakos and Kiambu as in Nairobi, with land prices being significantly lower in the counties compared to those of the city.

 “We are seeing new developments come up outside Nairobi to support the space.
 Tatu City, for instance, features a huge industrial space and has already attracted huge players like Dormans and Chandaria Industries,” Mr Woodhams said.